isus-ipanienko/seal/README.md

-# NYARTOS - A Real Time Operating System For Embedded Devices
+# Seal - A Real Time Operating System For Embedded Devices

 Work in progress